koopjs/koop-output-geojson/README.md

 $ npm start
 ```

-and the server will be running at `http://localhost:3000`.
-The dev server uses the [@koopjs/provider-file-geojson](https://github.com/koopjs/koop-provider-file-geojson) as the data provider and all test data should be located in `/data`.
+The server will be running at `http://localhost:8080` and serving the test data file `test/data.geojson` by default (see [Koop CLI docs](https://github.com/koopjs/koop-cli#serve) for more details).

 ## License